OFA-Sys/AIR-Bench/README.md

 `python Inference_Chat.py`
 ### Calculate score on Chat Benchmark
 `python score_chat.py`
+### Note
+The final score is the average of the model prediction scores (remember to swap the positions of answer_gt and model prediction and then calculate the final score).

 # License
 AIR-Bench is released under Apache License Version 2.0.